Skyscanner/backpack-ios/UNRELEASED.md

   - Renamed `BPKSnackbar`'s delegate from `BPKSnackbarProtocol` to `BPKSnackbarDelegate`.
   - Renamed `snackbarDismissed:cause:` in `BPKSnackbarDelegate` to `snackbar:dismissedWithCause:`.
   - Changed `BPKSnackbar` API to make it possible to supply an accessibility label for the button in icon only mode.
+  - Removed the ability to use a button with both an icon and text since this is not supported on Android.

 **Fixed:**